Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "...aye.
 Good shout.
 What's the news?"

 Ross handed over some packages.
-"Dispatches and your comfort package, Sitrep on the San Diego investigation, and a...strategic report on Nervejam weaponry."
+"Dispatches and your comfort package, Sitrep on the San Diego investigation, and a... strategic report on Nervejam weaponry."

 "Lovely.
 Summarize that one for me."
 Powell said, accepting the rest of his mail.
 Ross nodded and flipped through the file, mumbling slightly to himself as he skimmed through to the summary.

-"Hmmm... *exhaustive testing... -thing conclusive... -remain...* 'At this point, the operating principles of this weapon system remain unknown and impossible to duplicate with Terran technology' ... *mumble...absence of... token resistance only...* uh, 'Given the above, development of effective protection has not been accomplished, with even total sensory isolation from the effect offering no more than a reduction in its effectiveness.'...*mumble, acute cerebral......haemorrhage...wow.
+"Hmmm... *exhaustive testing... -thing conclusive... -remain...* 'At this point, the operating principles of this weapon system remain unknown and impossible to duplicate with Terran technology' ... *mumble... absence of... token resistance only...* uh, 'Given the above, development of effective protection has not been accomplished, with even total sensory isolation from the effect offering no more than a reduction in its effectiveness.'...*mumble, acute cerebral... haemorrhage... wow.
 Okay.* 'While the weapon's effects are highly lethal at their maximum effect, probable long-term consequences of nervejam trauma includes an increased stochastic probability of long-term complications including: Schizophrenia, paranoid delusions, dissociative identity disorder, motor nerve palsy, epilepsy and stroke."

 "Jesus fookin' Christ."
 Powell muttered.